-Dundee Foodbank operates a voucher referral system
+Dundee Foodbank operates a telephone referral system

 In order to provide the most appropriate help for the circumstances of your situation we work with local agencies, such as Citizens Advice, housing support officers, children’s centres, health visitors, social work, welfare rights and some local charities (this is not an exhaustive list).
 If you feel that you are in need of support from Dundee Foodbank these are the steps that you should follow.

 1. Arrange a visit to a referral agency